PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Best no medical life insurance in Canada

-Applying for fully underwritten life insurance first can yield big savings, and even if you’re rejected, it won’t affect your application for a no medical product later.
+Unless you’ve already been declined, it’s recommended to apply for a fully underwritten life insurance policy first.
+It can yield big savings, and even if you’re rejected, it won’t affect your chances of qualifying for a no medical policy later.

 Most of PolicyMe’s customers don’t need a medical exam.
 It only takes 20 minutes to see if you qualify for instant approval.